potatoguy32/MyVirtualBrainOnline/AWS Solutions Architect Associate/Networking.md

 - Rules how traffic can flow within your VPC.
 - Always contains a destination and a target, e.g. `0.0.0.0/0` (CIDR Destination) and `igw-1234567890`.
 The CIDR block contains all IPv4 addresses of the subnet and points them to the Internet Gateway.
+- Usually the target is the "vehicle" that will lead your service to the destination.
 - Attached to certain subnets.
 - There is a default route table (main route table) which will be associated with each newly created subnet as long as you don’t attach one by yourself.
 - The main route table can’t be deleted.